hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ## User (Role) Permissions vs Scope Based Permissions

 The permissions of the user come from his role.
 This permissions have no explicit scope.
-But *implicit* the roles expert, student, teacher and administrator are in the school scope.
-The superhero is *implicit* in the scope of the instance.
+But *implicitly* the roles expert, student, teacher and administrator are in the school scope.
+The superhero is *implicitly* in the scope of the instance.

 It exists also scope based permissions.
 A user can have different (scope)roles in different (domain)scopes.
 For example in teams where the student can have team member role in one team, or team adminstrator in another.